Frequently Asked Questions

 Please read the bulletin on this by clicking here

-Any club which withdraws from a tournament after the deadline date, will cause the next team entered by that National Association to be automatically relegated to the next lower division of the competition the next time the relevant tournament is played.
+Any National Association that withdraws a national team from a tournament after the deadline date, will cause the team next entered by that National Association at the same level of competition (senior, junior or youth) to be automatically relegated to the next lower division of the competition the next time the relevant tournament is played.
 In addition that team will not be eligible for promotion in the year of its relegated participation.

 Please see the EHF Travel Advice Guidance Note by clicking here